 The second charge that can be brought against you has to do with trespassing.

 Remember the principle of “to the heavens and to hell”?
 Well, it wasn’t completely banished to the cold corridors of history.
-You can still be charged with trespass for flying over your neighbor’s yard.
+You can still be charged with trespass for flying over someone else’s yard.

 People no longer own all rights to the airspace above them but they do retain rights over the airspace that is sufficiently close enough to their roofs.

-There is no unified answer to how close your drone has to be to make you culpable.
+There is no single accepted answer to the question on how close your drone has to be to make you culpable.
 Drone laws vary from state to state and country to country.